thirdman/arweave-viewer/README.md

 - progress: number

 Source can be
-- src:
+- source: url of source code. eg `soruce="https://arweave.net/15khInB7-fbJMLokDdGBFQ4ZVdJYJ2EA8q1yokGfqRA"`
-- source: (html/svg code)
+- content: innerHtml content for the render iframe. eg `content="<svg></svg>"`
-- url:
+- hash:arweave hash id.
-- content: innerHtml content for the render iframe
+- uid: optional uid id to insert into svg.
+For multople images in same page if you want to reference one optional/deprecated:
-- id: arweave hash id.
+- src: ?